LibbyH52/Module-Project-The-Monkees/README.md

 * Javascript, for interactivity

 ## Testing
-I ran checks on my HTML and CSS code using the W3C validator, to check for syntax errors.
-I also examined the sites at various screen sizes across a number of devices using responsive design mode iin Chrome and Firefox.
-The main issue I ran into here was trying to get the site to stay within its container on the iPhone5s.
-I also filled out the contact form to ensure that the it would not be sent unless the required sections had been filled out and a valid email was essential.
+I validated both my HTML and CSS code using the W3C validator.
+I exmained my site in both Firefox and Chrome to check for cross compatability.
+I also used the responsive design mode in both browsers examining my site at various screen sizes, in Chrome and Firefox my site was examined on:
+* Galaxy S5
+* Pixel 2
+* Pixel 2 XL
+* iPhone 5/SE
+* iPhone 6/7/8
+* iPhone 6/7/8
+* iPhone X
+* iPad
+* iPad Pro
+* Laptop screen

+I also filled out the contact form to ensure that it worked as it was supposed to.
+Finally, I clicked on each link in my Navbar to ensure that I was taken to the relevant section.

 ## Deployment
 I deployed my website via GitHub pages.
-Ialso deployed the code locally using Brackets text editor.
+I also deployed the code locally in Chrome and Firefox using Brackets text editor.

 ## Credits

 #### Content
-I looked up he names of the bands members, as well as the red colour for my h2 header elements, the About Container and the Images Container on their own website https://www.monkees.com/ JavaScript code to collapsing the Hamburger menu when a link is clicked copied from here: https://stackoverflow.com/a/32336582
+I looked up the name of the bands members, as well as the red colour for my h2 header elements, the About Container and the Images Container on their [own website](https://www.monkees.com/).
+The role of each band member was taken from 'Band Members' section of the [Monkees Wikipedia Page](https://en.wikipedia.org/wiki/The_Monkees) The JavaScript code to collapsing the Hamburger menu when a link is clicked copied from [here:](https://stackoverflow.com/a/32336582)

 #### Media
 The images of the band and it's various members was obtained from the Code Institure.
 The audio files and the vido were also given to us by
 The Code Institute.
-The guitar image, which I used as a background for two of my containers I got from Pixabay.com.
+The guitar image, which I used as a background for two of my containers I got from [Pixabay](https://pixabay.com/).
 All images are for EDUCATIONAL USE ONLY.

 #### Acknowledgements
 The layout of my Homepage was taken from the Code Institute's Bootstrap Lesson and the code for my form